 My life dream is simple:

-I want to make enough money online to leave the corporate lifestyle, provide abundantly for my family, pay off my school debt, and steward my time.
+I want to create an online business that allows me to leave the corporate lifestyle, provide abundantly for my family, pay off my school debt, and steward my time.

 I’ve had some success in this area, making a little bit of money online.